Reading with Rachael

 Hi!
 I'm Rachael and I love reading.
 My goal is for your child to love reading too!
 By empowering struggling readers and providing instruction that is effective, this goal is entirely achievable!

 My passion to not only teach reading, but to instill a love of reading in every student, led me to obtain my Master's Degree in Literacy after receiving my Bachelor's Degree in Human Development & Family Studies and Early Childhood Education.
-I have over 10 years of experience working with children, 6 years of experience in education, and have spent the last 3 years tutoring students who have Dyslexia ranging from mild to profound.
-I have a Colorado teaching license in Early Childhood Education and Elementary Education with an endorsement as a reading teacher.
-I have taught in a variety of settings including reading intervention (K-5), classroom teaching (Pre-K-1st grade), and one-on-one tutoring.
+I have over 15 years of experience working with children, 10 years of experience in education, and have spent the last 6 years tutoring students who have Dyslexia ranging from mild to profound.
+I have a Colorado teaching license in Early Childhood Education and Elementary Education with an endorsement as a Reading Teacher.
+I have worked in a variety of settings including reading intervention (K-5), classroom teaching (Pre-K-1st grade), school-wide curriculum coaching, and one-on-one tutoring.
 I have seen firsthand what does and does not work in terms of literacy instruction.

 - Thelma Pett Continuing Education Award presented by the Colorado Conference of the International Reading Association